ForgeRock/forgeops/helm/README.md

 If you wish to use your own Git repository based on the forgeops-init repository, you can fork and clone the forgeops-init repository.
 See [frconfig/README.md](frconfig/README.md).

-# Composite Charts

-The provided cmp-platform chart bundles other foundational charts such opendj, frconfig, openam, etc. Performing a `helm install cmp-platform`  will deploy all the components.
- Remember to perform a `helm dep up cmp-platform` to update any dependencies that might have changed.

-This chart is a simple example for use only when working through the *DevOps Quick Start Guide* only.

-For all other deployments, install individual Helm charts as described in the *DevOps Developer's Guide*.

 # Using a private registry